-Teaching kids how to budget their money is a life skill that can begin at an early age.
+Encouraging kids to budget their money introduces them to a life skill that can serve them well throughout their life.
 Here are a few ways you can help your kids get started.

 “I forget what I’m saving my money for.”
-My youngest said as we walked around Target.
-“So can I get something with my allowance?”
+My youngest said to me as we walked around Target.
+“So can I buy something with my allowance?”

 And therein was the problem.

 It’s not that my daughter had seen something on a shelf and decided she wanted it.
-With $20 in her savings jar back home, she just wanted ANYTHING and had forgotten why she’d put that $20 aside.
+With twenty dollars in her savings jar back home, she just wanted to buy SOMETHING and had forgotten why she’d put that twenty dollars aside.

-My daughter was falling into the mindset many adults do: satisfying instant gratification instead of saving towards a larger goal.
+She was slipping into the mindset many adults do: wanting instant gratification instead of saving towards a larger goal.

 Speak to any financial planner and they’ll tell you learning how to budget money and live within a budget is an essential skill to a secure financial future.
 A budget provides a plan to ensure all of a family’s or individual’s needs are covered.

-So helping young kids learn that budgeting can help them achieve their financial goals (however minor those goals may be at this age) is a valuable lesson that will help them into adulthood.
+So helping young kids learn that budgeting their money can help them achieve their financial goals (however minor those goals may be at a young age) is a valuable lesson that will help kids into adulthood.

 The Trick to Getting Kids to Budget and Save Their Money

 Something had to change.
-Clearly, my daughter didn’t understand the value of setting money aside for a greater goal.
+Clearly, my daughter didn’t understand the value of setting money aside for a larger goal.

 Over a year ago I set up an allowance for both my girls – including jars that divided their money between spending money, savings, and money to donate.
-So far the girls had begun to better understand that items we buy in the store require money and that money is finite.
+So far having their own money had taught the girls that items we buy in the store require money and that money is finite.

-But the idea of setting money aside, or rather delaying gratification, was still not getting through.
-More was needed to teach them how to budget their money.
+But the idea of setting money aside, or rather delaying gratification, was still not getting through to them.
+More was needed to help them understand how to budget their money.